5th New York Veteran Infantry Regiment: Service

-The regiment was engaged in the Battles around Cold Harbor from May 31 to June 12, continuing in the advance of the Army of the Potomac against Richmond and Petersbury they found themselves engaged in the siege of the latter place from June 16, 1864, until April 2, 1865.
+The regiment was engaged in the Battles around Cold Harbor from May 31 to June 12, continuing in the advance of the Army of the Potomac against Richmond and Petersburg they found themselves engaged in the siege of the latter place from June 16, 1864, until April 2, 1865.
 During the Siege they took part in the operations against Weldon Railroad in June and August 1864, the engaged at Poplar Springs Church from September 29 to October 2, and in the actions near Hatchers Run in late October 1864.
 From February 5 to 7, 1865, they were engaged again in the Hatcher's Run area.
 It was during this time that on June 2, 1864, the members of the 12th New York and 14th Brooklyn Regiments were merged into the regiment, the 12th becoming Companies F and E, and the 14th Companies G, H, I, & K.

 From March 28 until April 9, 1865, the regiment was actively engaged in the closing operations between the Army of the Potomac and the Army of Northern Virginia.
 On March 29, 30, and 31st, they were engaged along the White Oak Road, before taking part in the assault upon the Confederate forces at Five Forks on April 1.
 This assault forced the fall of Petersburg, and the ensuing pursuit of the Confederate Army to Appomattox Courthouse, Virginia.
 On April 9, 1865, the Confederate Army of Northern Virginia surrendered to the Army of the Potomac.
 With the surrender of the Confederate forces the regiment marched back to Washington, D.C., in May 1865, and on May 23, 1865, they took part in the Grand Review of the Armies of the United States in Washington.